Last updated: 14 March 2025

 Read more: Do international companies have to abide by HIPAA?

-A business associate agreement is required for any vendor handling or processing PHI on behalf of a covered entity or business associate.
-We have not found a single consumer email service that provides a BAA.
+We have not found a single consumer email service that provides a business associate agreement.
 Therefore, using a provider like Yahoo or Hotmail is not HIPAA compliant and should be avoided.

 Read more:

-HITRUST is a standards development organization that was founded in 2007.
-It develops and maintains a healthcare compliance framework called the HITRUST CSF.
-The HITRUST CSF is designed to unify security controls from federal law (HIPAA), state law, and non-governmental frameworks (PCI-DSS) into a single framework that’s tailored towards use in the healthcare industry.
+HITRUST is a standards development organization founded in 2007 to unify security controls from federal law (HIPAA), state law, and non-governmental frameworks (PCI-DSS) into a single framework tailored towards use in the healthcare industry.

-Paubox solutions have been HITRUST CSF certified since 2019.
+Paubox solutions have been HITRUST certified since 2019.

 Yes, Paubox currently has four patents.